3 Quick Steps to Capture Lessons Learned in Project Management

 Once your survey is set up, allow adequate time for your team to reflect and provide thoughtful and detailed responses.

-This ensures more accurate feedback and demonstrates that their input is valued and crucial for organizational growth and learning.
+This ensures more accurate feedback and demonstrates that their input is valued for organizational growth and learning.

 How Do You Run a Learned Survey Session?

 Although it takes a little more work, running a session to gather lessons learned from your team will generate better insights than relying solely on a survey.
-A meeting provides an opportunity to dig into the causes and implications of project successes and failures from different perspectives.
+A meeting allows you to dig into the causes and implications of project successes and project failures from different perspectives.

-Remember – these sessions aim to learn from the team’s collective experience, not assign blame for mistakes or negative experiences.
-Your team should understand the purpose of the session, especially as it relates to professional development, and feel comfortable with providing feedback.
+Remember – these sessions focus on learning from the team’s collective experience, not assigning blame for mistakes or negative experiences.
+Your team should understand the purpose of the session, especially in terms of professional development, and feel comfortable with providing feedback.

 Consider using our Office 365 management software to streamline the process and enhance collaboration to manage sessions like these efficiently.